 The City of London Cemetery is where you will find the resting place of Jack the Ripper victims Mary Nichols and Catherine Eddowes.
 Guided tours are available and the cemetery is included in the Jack the Ripper heritage trail.
 The City of London Cemetery makes for an interesting Halloween excursion or a way to appreciate a Grade I listed landscape in the heart of bustling East London that has been in operation since 1856.

 Visit to the City of London Cemetery and its History

-The cemetery first opened in 1856 and spans over 200 acres making it one of the biggest cemeteries in Europe.
+The cemetery first opened in 1856 and spans over 200 acres.
+This makes it one of the biggest cemeteries in Europe.
 There are over 150,000 graves on site with some of the most famous belonging to Jack the Ripper victims Mary Nichols and Catherine Eddowes, although both graves have since been reused.
-Instead you can now find memorial plaques dedicated to the two women instead.
+Instead, you can now find memorial plaques dedicated to the two women instead.